 Working with Spotted Yeti has broadened my creative skills and allowed me to learn on-the-job because our team brings different perspectives to each project we create together.

-Whether working alongside Molly, Chris, Bryan, Liz, or Andy, I know each of our voices play a unique role in the stories we are telling.
+Whether working alongside Molly, Chris, Steph, Liz, or Andy, I know each of our voices play a unique role in the stories we are telling.
 And our smart video process (not just telling the story, but making sure it is seen) is something I have always admired.

 At Spotted Yeti we are woman-owned (go Molly!) and WBENC Certified.